othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 - Detects anomalies and attacks
 - Restarts failed services
 - Scales resources as needed
-- Restores from backups when necessary
 - Implements security measures

 ### Red Agent

 The offensive agent that:

-- Simulates various attack vectors
+- Simulates various attack vectors from the attack playbook
 - Implements disruption strategies
 - Adapts tactics based on blue agent responses
 - Operates within safety constraints

-### Metrics and Visualization
+### Poller

-The demo tracks and displays:

-- System uptime percentage
-- Mean time to recovery
-- Attack success/failure rates
+A Python-based service that:
+- Continuously checks the status of each service
-- Blue team response effectiveness
+- Monitors response times and availability

-Access the metrics dashboard at http://localhost:8080 when the demo is running.
+- Reports service health with color-coded status indicators
+- Tracks service degradation and recovery over time
+- Provides detailed pod status information

 ## How It Works

-1. The demo starts by setting up a Kind Kubernetes cluster
+1. The demo starts by setting up a Kind Kubernetes cluster with isolated networking
-2. Target services are deployed in the cluster
+2. Target services are deployed in the cluster with known vulnerabilities
 3. The blue agent is initialized with defensive responsibilities
-4. The red agent begins implementing attacks on a schedule
+4. The red agent begins implementing attacks after a short delay
 5. The poller continuously checks service availability
-6. The overseer tracks metrics and coordinates between components
-7. The dashboard displays real-time performance and statistics

 ## Customization

 Edit the following files to customize the demo:

-- `blue-agent/memory-init.txt`: Instructions for the blue agent
+- `agent/blue-memory-init.txt`: Instructions for the blue agent
-- `red-agent/memory-init.txt`: Instructions for the red agent
+- `agent/red-memory-init.txt`: Instructions for the red agent
-- `attack-playbook.md`: Attack strategies for the red agent
+- `agent/attack-playbook.txt`: Attack strategies for the red agent
-- `defense-playbook.md`: Defense strategies for the blue agent
+- `agent/defense-playbook.txt`: Defense strategies for the blue agent
-- `services/kubernetes/*.yaml`: Target service definitions
+- `k8s-sandbox/kubernetes/demo-services.yaml`: Target service definitions

-### Required Kubernetes Files

-The demo requires at least one Kubernetes YAML file to be present in the `services/kubernetes/` directory.
-If no YAML files are found, the services container will exit with an error message.

-Currently, the following YAML file is included:
-- `services/kubernetes/demo-services.yaml`: Defines the core services with intentional vulnerabilities for the blue agent to detect and fix

-To add your own services, create additional YAML files in this directory following the Kubernetes resource specification format.

 ## Configuration Options